gpdowney/Dawn-of-Somethings/src/matriarchy.md

 # Matriarchy isn't rare

-A matriarchy is a society based on the relationship between mother and child.
+A matriarchy is a society that is modeled on the relationship between mother and child.
 Matriarchy may or may not be paired with *gynarchy* (rule by women).

 A patriarchy is a society based on the relationship between father and child.
 Patriarchy is often sustained by *androcratic* government (rule by men).

-Patriarchy has been more common (for the last 2000 years).
+Patriarchy has been more common for the last 2000 years.
 But matriarchy is not so rare.

 ## Examples of matriarchy